 - pain medication

-- artificial enzymes, if your levels are too low to digest food normally
+- artificial digestive enzymes if your enzyme levels are too low to digest food normally

 Surgery is not necessary for most people.
-However, if you have severe pain that is not responding to medication, removing part of your pancreas can sometimes provide relief.
-Surgery may also be used to unblock your pancreatic duct or to widen it if it is too narrow.
+However, if you have severe pain that isn’t responding to medication, removing part of your pancreas can sometimes provide relief.
+Surgery may also be used to unblock your pancreatic duct, drain cysts, or to widen it if it’s too narrow.

 It’s important to avoid alcohol after you’ve been diagnosed with chronic pancreatitis, even if alcohol wasn’t the cause of your illness.
 You should also avoid smoking because it can increase your risk of developing pancreatic cancer.
 You may need to limit the amount of fat in your diet and take vitamins.

 Chronic pancreatitis has the potential to cause numerous complications.
 You’re at greater risk of developing complications if you continue to drink alcohol after you’ve been diagnosed.

 Nutrient malabsorption is one of the most common complications.
 Since your pancreas isn’t producing enough digestive enzymes, your body isn’t absorbing nutrients properly.
 This can lead to malnutrition.

 The development of diabetes is another possible complication.
 Pancreatitis damages the cells that produce insulin and glucagon, which are the hormones that control the amount of sugar in your blood.
 This can lead to an increase in blood sugar levels.
 About 45 percent of people with chronic pancreatitis will get diabetes.

 Some people will also develop pseudocysts, which are fluid-filled growths that can form inside or outside of your pancreas.
 Pseudocysts are dangerous because they can block important ducts and blood vessels.
 They may become infected in some cases.